gthaka/gthaka/README.md

 I'm a Full stack Software Developer with a knack for providing innovative solutions

-- 🔭 I’m currently working on freelancing
+- 🔭 I’m currently working with Elixir, Phoenix Framework

 - 🥅 Current goal: Learn more about Functional Programming